analogdevicesinc/PyTrinamic/README.md

 PyTrinamic is a Python package for communicating with TRINAMIC modules, evaluation boards and ICs.

-The package is intended to automate tasks that were only possible by manually stepping though the [TMCL-IDE](only available through manual access using the).
+The package is intended to automate tasks that are typically done manually with TRINAMICs [TMCL-IDE](https://www.trinamic.com/support/software/tmcl-ide/).

+<mark>❕ Note that we change the way PyTrinamic is used, please check out the [Migration Guide](#migration-guide)❕</mark>

-## Setup
+## Install

-Use pip to install the PyTrinamic.
+Use pip to install PyTrinamic.

 ```
 pip install pytrinamic